tlevine/www.thomaslevine.com/content/!/world-data-world/index.md

 Regardless of whether you think of this as a table, this representation is helpful because much of our quantitative methods expect inputs in this form.
+Once we express the world in this form, we can apply any of our quantitative methods (statistics, machine learning, modelling, whatever you want to call them) and discover things that would have been hard to discover without the help of math and computers.

-## World -> Data: Data engineering
+## World -> Data: We can extract data from anything
 We can collect information from the world and convert it into data.
 This tends to come to people more easily.
-My main points here are that data is simply a concise representation of ordinary human knowledge and that fancy computers use the same processes that people do.

-The concept that the world can be converted into data seems to come quite naturally to people when I find a situation where the people are already doing that.
-People often ask me to teach web scraping, and I generally subvert that request to teach them about how anything can be converted into data.
-I do that by walking through the architecture of a complex data-driven system and by brainstorming different types of information that can be extracted from a web page.
+The main point here is to recognize that people already do things like this, though the result is not always so precise and concrete as a dataset.
+I teach this step of data extraction by gradually switching human processes to digital, data-based processes.

 ### Architecture
 When people ask me to teach web scraping, they expect me to tell them what Python code to write to pull the numbers out of the web page.
 If I have time, I get to that, but I start by breaking down the process by which a human would collect the data.

-If the students don't have a good example, I use [Scott](http://scott.thomaslevine.com), my wetlands permit application monitoring thing.
-The resulting diagram looks like this.
+It's best to do this with a process that the learners already know well, especially if they already want to convert it to a more automated process.
+But if the students don't have a good example, I use [Scott](https://github.com/tlevine/scott), my wetlands permit application monitoring system.

+We walk through it as a human process and draw a diagram.
+In the case of Scott, the resulting diagram looks like this.

 > If you are reading this, tell me to add the diagram.

+Then we start converting it to a computerized process.
+We do this by slightly and gradually changing the diagram.
+The structure of the diagram stays exactly the same because the digital process mirrors the human process;
+the only difference is the labels of the different steps within the process.
+For example, "send a courier to pick up the letter" becomes "download the file from the website".

-We walk through it as a human process, and then we start converting it to a computerized process, trying to start with the parts that are harder for people to do and easier for computers do do.
+trying to start with the parts that are harder for people to do and easier for computers do.

 ### Choosing what information to extract
 Eventually, someone asks how to extract information from PDF files, and